Ernie & Nellie Pinfold – Relatives they lost in the Great War

 William Ernest Pinfold was born in Kibworth Beauchamp in 1900.
 Several generations before, the Pinfold family had lived in Stony Stratford in Buckinghamshire and Ernie’s ancestry progressed via canal workers and coal merchants in Blisworth, Northamptonshire, through farm workers and wheelwrights in Thurlaston, Leicestershire to his father, Austin, who was a road asphalt layer in Kibworth.

-Ernie joined the army around 1917, initially in a unit of the Leicestershire Regiment with service number 6/39450.
+Ernie joined the army in the Summer of 1918, initially in the 6th Service Battalion of the Leicestershire Regiment with service number 6/39450.
 Eldest brother Albert Austin Pinfold was a gunner, number 297560, with the Royal Garrison Artillery and would move to London after the war.
 His brother Richard Cecil Pinfold was already serving with the Tigers in France having been sent overseas in July 1915.
 Cecil had risen to the rank of sergeant when he was discharged in March 1919, going on to join the Leicester constabulary.

-After being reassigned to the 2nd Battalion of the Leicesters, with service number 4850405, Private Ernie Pinfold served in Mesopotamia through 1918-19, being discharged at the start of 1920 with 2 years 355 days noted as his time in the army.
+Ernie was most likely still in training when the War ended and the 6th Service Battalion was disbanded in November 1918.
+After being reassigned to the 2nd Battalion of the Leicesters, with service number 4850405, Private Ernie Pinfold served in India in 1919-1920, being discharged in 1921 with 2 years 355 days noted as his time in the army.

 Ernie worked temporarily at Corah’s hosiery factory in Leicester and in August 1921 followed his brother Cecil into the police force, becoming PC81 based in Hinckley.
 It was customary for young constables to be posted to man the other police stations in the county and Ernie was assigned to Bottesford.